Chair: Andrew Murie,

 - Limits on cell phone use

-- Enforcement of graduated licensing and 0% BAC restrictions
+- Enforcement of graduated licensing and 0% BAC restrictions, and zero tolerance for drugs

 - Systematic and targeted sobriety check points